 Listen for function, not just sound.
 When you hear a chord change, ask whether it feels like home (I), departure (IV or ii), tension (V), or sadness (vi).
 The function names start to map to feelings quickly.

 Roman numeral analysis is one of those skills that pays dividends for the rest of your musical life — it touches songwriting, improvisation, ear training, and transposition all at once.
-Music Genius’s Theory Quest course introduces Roman numerals in Tier 4 alongside diatonic triad construction, with interactive drills that reinforce the labels in every major key.
-Once those numerals feel automatic, every chord chart you encounter becomes faster to read and far easier to remember.
+Music Genius’s Theory Quest introduces Roman numerals in Tier 4 alongside diatonic triad construction, with interactive drills that reinforce the labels in every major key.
+Pair this with Nashville Number System for the popular-music counterpart and Diatonic Chords Explained for the underlying theory.

 PRACTICE WHAT YOU LEARNED